 DAY 1- Welcome aboard!
 We begin with a brief orientation that begins the minute your troop arrives.
 Crew list are established and your yacht for the next week is waiting in her slip.
 Your captain will go over some of the more important safety procedures and after initial crew positions are established we will slip our moorings and begin the adventure.
 Once off our moorings we will pick our first destination and begin our mandatory swim and snorkel orientation.
 The afternoon swim will give way to our first sunset as a crew.

-Day 3- Much of day 3 is dedicated to fine tuning our sailing skills.
-Once an individual as demonstrated competency with his crew assignment it will be his turn to teach his mates.
-This process if carefully monitored by the captain who understands and respects the power of peer instruction.
+Day 3- Much of day 3 is dedicated to fine tuning our Citizen Science skills.
+Once we all as demonstrate competency with coral identification, we’ll begin collecting and recording data.
+Our instrument of choice?
+A smart phone and social media.
+This process if carefully monitored by staff who understands the intricacy of quality observation as well as how to make science FUN!
 Day 3 also begins our introduction to underwater photography.
-All interested participants will recieve expert instruction from Capt Trish and will be given ample opportunity to test their skills with the “Geek Cam”.
-Individual digital photos will be filed and stored with the cumulative activity being a photo contest to be judged by the captains on day 6.
+All interested participants will recieve expert instruction from our staff and will be given ample opportunity to test their skills with the “Geek Cam”.
 Throughout the day we will be stopping a various snorkeling sites with plenty of time in the water exploring the many wonders of coral.

 DAY 4- As we greet the morning sun on day 4 we will convene in the cockpit for the day plan.
-There are several options for day 4 including out island exploration, land-based sight seeing, Bahia Honda barbecue, wreck diving, or more snorkeling.
+There are several options for day 4 including out island exploration, land-based sight seeing, Bahia Honda nearshore eco-discovery, explore coral nurseries, or snorkeling out plant sites.
 Our Captains will help guide the decision making process but in the end it will be the crews decision on the day’s activity.
 After a day of the chosen adventure, evening will find us safely tucked in an anchorage close to our graduate level snorkeling experience; “The Barrier Reef” .
 These reefs are bountiful with large fish including Goliath Grouper, Giant Parrot fish, Eagle Rays, and, if we are lucky, some reef predators.
 We truly save the best for last.

 DAY 5- “The Barrier Reef”.
 This is the day all of learned skills are tested and sharpened.
-The crew will be responsible for all aspects of the day’s adventure.
-They will plot the course, set the sail, steer the ship, and weigh anchor.
-Your captain will be on station but only in an advisory role.
-This is trully their chance to shine and demonstrate and test their newly acquired skills.
+Weather permitting we will explore the barrier reef.
+Lots of BIG fish and huge coral formations.
 This will be also the last day to participate in the photo contest.
 There will be lots of opportunities for stunning underwater pictures and individual crews will all compete for awards to given in ceremony on day 6.

 DAY 6- We begin with a group breakfast with all the fleet gathered together for our awards ceremony.
 Here we pick out the outstanding efforts as reported by our captains and acknowledge outstanding achievements.
 Also the “Geek Cam” award will be once again relived.
 Captains will then debrief their individual crews and we will take our leave and return to port.
 Crews will then take part in group cleanup and observe our “no trace left behind” ethos that seals our respect for the adventure.
-We depart as seasoned crew and welcome the opportunity to share the experience again.
+We depart as seasoned citizen scientist and maybe great sailors.
+One thing for sure is we will all welcome the opportunity to share the experience again.

 6 day/5 night High Adventure Package: